gipsi/gipsi.github.io/README.md

 I set up  new blog on Blogger for creative writing and called it [Bio](https://gipsitana.blogspot.co.uk/2018/).

-Importing the writing I'd put a Google Docs template  into blogger and editing the HTML there went OK.
-Although the copiuos amounts of code in a great block  in the head tag was a surprise (there are widows and orphans in there too 😮) .
+Importing the writing I'd put a Google Docs template  into Blogger and editing the HTML there went OK.
+Although the copious amounts of code in a great block  in the head tag was a surprise (there are widows and orphans in there too 😮) .
 I did proceed and edit in HTML.
 It took a bit of fiddling about to get the title photo in the right place.
 The backgound photo of the blog looked alright to begin with on the laptop. only later on the phone I noticed the picture repeating, that wont do!